arthur-alves/sunflower-farmers-automated-bot/README.md

 # Settings:

-### For single account open the config.yaml file and edit this lines.
+### For single account open the config.yaml file and edit these lines.

 Note: Please take care with your secret phrase.
 ```